danielkagemann/hk-athome/README.md

 ## Screenshots

 Add a new device.
-You have to ignore QR Camera and select "code input".<br/>
+You have to ignore QR Camera and select "code input".

 ![add](screens/add.jpg)

-Because of a virtual accessory which is not certified we have to use pin input instead of QR code. <br/>
+Because of a virtual accessory which is not certified we have to use pin input instead of QR code.

 ![code](screens/code.jpg)

 Select the accessory type you want.
-Defaults to Switch.<br/>
+Defaults to Switch.

 ![accessory](screens/accessory.jpg)

-All done.<br/>
+All done.

 ![success](screens/success.jpg)